mateusz-peczkowski/nova-heartbeat-resource-field/README.md

     ->resourceId($this->id),
 ```

+### Nova Resource Trait
-And as well add trait to Nova resource model.
+Add this trait to your Nova resource

 ```php
 use MateuszPeczkowski\NovaHeartbeatResourceField\Traits\HasNovaHeartbeats;